rejuvyesh/rejuvyesh.github.io/content/about.md

 ## About Me

-I'm a second year CS Ph.D. student at Stanford advised by [Mykel J. Kochenderfer](http://mykel.kochenderfer.com/).
+I'm a third year CS Ph.D. student at Stanford advised by [Mykel J. Kochenderfer](http://mykel.kochenderfer.com/).

 I'm interested in applying ideas from deep learning to multi-agent systems.